-When a voucher has either been fully matched (goods), or fully approved (services), the ERP system will set the voucher for payment.
+When a voucher has either been fully matched (goods), or fully approved (services), the financial system will set the voucher for payment.
 The payment date is dependent on the payment terms identified in either the contract, price agreement or PO.
-The City's standard payment terms are 2/10 net 30 (City takes a 2% discount if paid within 10 days, but due no later than 30 days from invoice date).
+Payments shall be made no later than 30 days from invoice date.
 Payment is made to the vendor either by physical check, Automated Clearing House (ACH), or the City's corporate credit card program (AP Control).